ECSC/analogi/README.md

 = Information about AnaLogi =

-'Analytical Log Interface' built to sit on top of OSSEC (built on OSSEC 2.6)
+'Analytical Log Interface' was built to sit on top of OSSEC (built on OSSEC 2.6) and requires 0 modifications to OSSEC or the database schema that ships with OSSEC.
+AnaLogi requires a Webserver sporting PHP and MySQL.

 Written for inhouse analysis work, released under GPL to give something back.

 = Notes =